Summer Camp FAQs

 A: The Camp Activity Directors are typically college students majoring in the performing arts and/or education.
 They must have previous experience working with children and references to verify their character.

-To review the bios of all our staff members, please visit the ABOUT US page and click on STAFF in the middle column.
+To review the bios of all our staff members, please visit the ABOUT US page and click on STAFF.

 Q: What will the kids eat for lunch?

-A: The campers should bring their own, clearly labeled, brown-bagged lunch each day.
+A: The campers should bring their own, clearly labeled, brown-bagged, nut free lunch each day.

 Q: Should my child bring their own snack?